webhintio/hint/docs/contributor-guide/guides/create-custom-rule.md

 connector finishes downloading a resource file.
 There are two types of rules:

 * `core rules` which are shipped with sonarwhal, geared towards general public use
-* `external rules` which are specific to a domain or a particular use case, thus published independently
+* `custom rules` which are specific to a domain or a particular use case, thus published independently

-Because our need of checking the footer is unique, we’ll add it as an external rule instead of doing a pull request to sonarwhal’s core rules.
+Because our need of checking the footer is unique, we’ll add it as a custom rule instead of doing a pull request to sonarwhal’s core rules.

-## What is it like to start a new external rule?
+## What is it like to start a new custom rule?

 The recommended way to create a new rule is to use the `—-new-rule` parameter in CLI.
-Support for bootstrapping external rules has shipped in sonarwhal since v0.20.1. sonarwhal can be installed globally to have access to the sonarwhal command directly.
+Support for bootstrapping custom rules has shipped in sonarwhal since v0.20.1. sonarwhal can be installed globally to have access to the sonarwhal command directly.
 You can also install it locally and run it via npm scripts or using the `npx` command.